Chapter 9 - Japan – The Proof

 Trade surpluses also led Japan to move from debtor to creditor country in the early 1980s, meaning that the Japanese owned more foreign assets than foreigners owned in Japan.
 It’s a rather murky statistic, but it was heralded in Japan as a sign of national greatness and superiority.
 In short it was considered something “new”.
 Importantly, it was deemed to guarantee low interest rates for good.
 These in turn would justify ever higher valuations of shares and real estate.
 And indeed, prices of both began to skyrocket in the early 1980s.

 The crash of the US stock market on Monday, October 19, 1987, when the Dow Jones Index dropped 22.6%, did lead to a drop in Japanese share prices, too.
 But the drop was less pronounced in the Japanese stock market, which by every measure was much more overvalued than the American market.
-Before long, the Nikkei225-Index, the key stock market barometer in Japan, went vertical again for the remainder of the decade.
+Before long, the Nikkei 225 index, the key stock market barometer in Japan, went vertical again for the remainder of the decade.
 The Crash of ’87 ended up reinforcing the bubble in Japan.

 By the end of 1989, a set of statistics was amazing: Japanese shares accounted for nearly 40 percent of the total size of the entire stock market value of the developed world versus 30 percent for the US.
-This was thanks to a more than 5-fold increase of the Nikkei-Index over the decade.
+This was thanks to a more than 5-fold increase of the Nikkei index over the decade.
 Japanese real estate had reached even more stratospheric valuations.
 The grounds of the emperor’s palace in Tokyo achieved a higher value than all of California.

 Japanese public finances were the envy of the world at that point.
 The country was essentially free of any public debt.
 From 1988 to 1992, the Japanese government recorded its first budget surpluses since WWII.
-It would also be the last.
+These would also be the last.

 Japanese success seemed total at the end of the 1980s.
 At least on the surface ….